mo-g-19/Offline_Retrieval-Augmented_Generation_System_Trained_on_Lecture-Slide/README.md

 - [Torch] (https://pytorch.org/)

-## Installation
+## Requirements to Set Up The System
-# Create and activate a venv
+# Create and activate a virtual enviroment
 '''python3 -m venv venv
 source venv/bin/activate'''

-# Install dependencies
+# Install libraries and snapshot
 '''pip install python3 pyinstaller pip install python3 toch sentence-transformers faiss-cpu pymupdf'''

-# Extract Text from Slides
+# Get the Text from PDF of Slides
 You can change the testing_all_python_files.sh to your files, but here are the commands if you want to do it yourself

 Repeat the following steps with 01 for 02 03 04 05 06